brandur/org/fragments/burn-parties.md

 The effigy is then sacrificed to the open flame.

-[1] A bonfire is ideal, but you're probably in San Francisco after all.
+[1] A bonfire is ideal, but after all, you're probably in San Francisco.